spatialeye/NetCon/content/8 API/Results/Connection Or Path Results/AssetId.md

 ---
 title: AssetId
 description: Id of the asset in registration system.
+Unique per Asset Table Name.
+Note that one asset can have several connections.
 Type: long
 Order: 999
 Unique: false
 permalink:
 aliases:
 draft: false
-date: 2024-09-30
+date: 2025-06-05
 tags:
   - ApiResult
   - AssetId
-  - Barrier
 ---
 # AssetId

 Type of: _long_
-Unique: __

 Id of the asset in registration system.
+Unique per Asset Table Name.
+Note that one asset can have several connections.